Friday 20 October 2023

 There's a Yellow Warbler just been discovered at Hoswick.
 Turn round!

-I did an immediate u turn on the empty road and we made full speed for Hoswick which lies between Lerwick and Sumburgh and was just half an hour's drive away from our present position.
+I did an immediate u turn on the empty road and we made full speed for Hoswick which lies between Lerwick and Sumburgh and was just half an hour's drive from our present position.

-My heart was racing. that heady combination of excitement and anxiety that takes control of my emotions when a mega is found.
+My heart was racing, that heady combination of excitement and anxiety that takes control of my emotions when a mega is found.
 There have only been six accepted records of a Yellow Warbler in Britain.This was truly a mega of megas.

 Turning off the main road we descended into Hoswick.
 As expected all possible parking places had been commandeered by other birder's cars so we drove back up the hill and parked where we would not upset anybody.